Self-Insurance Fund

 Purpose

 The Self-Insurance fund, which relates to insurance coverage of a co-ownership, is meant to be used for the payment of the various deductible that the syndicate of co-owners must assume following a claim.
-These deductibles cover the building insurance and the liability insurance of the syndicate, its directors, general meeting officers, and the manager.
+These deductibles cover the building insurance and the liability insurance of the syndicate, its directors, meeting officers, and the manager.
 This fund must also be used to repair the damages caused to the property for which the syndicate has an insurable interest (e.g., payment of the cost of the renovation of the building that is not compensated by the insurer), when the contingency fund or an insurance indemnity cannot provide for it (e.g.,.: in the case of an insurance limitunder insurance or exclusions).

 This reserve of money is based on the deductible that the syndicate of co-owners must pay in connection with the co-ownership's insurance coverage and a reasonable additional amount to cover other payments to which it is allocated.
 The financial contribution of the co-owners must equal to the higher deductible (section 2 of the rule) amongst all the insurance coverage subscribed to by a syndicate.
 Earthquake and flooding deductibles are excluded for the purpose of this calculation, should those coverage be part of the insurance contract.